 Fun fact: The ice palace in the Bond movie "Die Another Day" was inspired by this hotel.

 You can book online.
 Construction of the Icehotel typically begins in November each year (depending on the weather), and about 60 ice hotel rooms are open to guests around mid-December.
 The Ice Church and the Main Hall are done by Christmas and the entire hotel is completed by early January.

 In addition, there's the Icehotel 365 experience, a permanent structure with luxury suites and art suites (with private bathrooms).
 In this year-round hotel, kept cool by solar panels in the summer, there's also a champagne ice bar and ice gallery.

-It's one of the "warmest" ice hotels; visitors can expect temperatures between 5 and 8 degrees Celsius (41 to 46 degrees Fahrenheit).
+Visitors can expect temperatures between -5 and -8 degrees Celsius (17 to 23 degrees Fahrenheit).
 The hotel offers both cold and warm accommodations.

-The Icehotel also has an ice bar, called the Absolut Icebar.
+The Icehotel also has an ice bar, called the ICEBAR BY ICEHOTEL.
 Don't miss this at night, when the lights behind the ice sculptures sparkle, guests mingle and the bartender hands you drinks in glasses made of ice.
 Sip champagne, always chilled.

 Location of the Icehotel